 Symptom: You struggle with your golf alignment.
 Often you hit straight, solid shots, but they don’t go the direction you intended.
 The feel and method of proper golf alignment is not ingrained into you, making it hard to perform on the golf course.

-Overview: At the range, lay a club you are not using on the ground, and aim it at your intended target.
-Line your toes up to the club, and keep the club between you and the ball.
-You are now aligned properly, and can execute your swing.
+Overview: At the range, lay a golf alignment stick, or club you are not using, on the ground, and aim it at your intended target.
+Line your toes up to the alignment stick, and keep the alignment stick between you and the ball.
+This is proper golf alignment.
 Remember how proper alignment feels, and recall this feeling on the course.

 The goal of the driving range session is to prepare you to play on the course.
-On the golf course, you can always aim at a spot right in front of you to help your aim, but you can’t use a club on the ground to help you with your alignment.
-That’s why it’s crucial that you do so on the range, like Adam Scott, so that you teach yourself the way proper alignment feels.
+On the golf course, you can always aim at a spot right in front of you to help your aim, but you can’t use a club on the ground or a golf alignment stick to help you with your alignment.
+That’s why it’s crucial that you do so on the range, like Justin Rose, so that you teach yourself the way proper golf alignment feels.
 Hopefully you can take that feeling out on the course, and eliminate those wayward shots that cost you strokes!

 Think this tip will get you aimed in the right direction?
-Then be like Adam Scott and every other serious player the next time you are on the range, and share the knowledge with your friends -- Share, Like, Tweet, +1, or Email below!
+Then be like Justin Rose and every other serious player the next time you are on the range, and share the knowledge with your friends — Share, Like, Tweet, +1, or Email below!

 Copyright 2014-present, Golf Tip Reviews, All Rights Reserved.